DPBayes/twinify/README.md

 ## Using twinify

 twinify can be used as a software library from your own application or as a stand-alone command line tool operating on data sets provided as a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values).
 Either way, the high-level steps are the same and we outline them in the following for the command line tool.
 You can find a brief overview of twinify's API for library use further below.
+Please also check the [software documentation](https://dpbayes.github.io/twinify/) for more detailed information.

 ### Choosing the Method
 The first thing you need to do is decide whether you want to use the NAPSU-MQ approach or learn a probabilistic model using DPVI.